shazy89/personal-website/README.md

 [https://edshaziman.com/](https://edshaziman.com/)

 _This project is my personal website built using React, SASS, CSS, and HTML5._
-_Contains my personal portfolio projects and more info about me._
+_Contains my personal portfolio projects, resume and more info about me._

 _I've avoided using CSS frameworks for this project to show my vanilla CSS and SASS understanding._
 _I think a person who knows vanilla CSS can understand any CSS framework without having any difficulties_